PayGov-Dev/PayGov-Embedded-API/README.md

 ## 🔐 Security Considerations

-### For Desktop HTML Files
+### For HTML Files

-These examples are static HTML files that users open directly from their desktop:
+These examples are static HTML files that users open directly:

 ✅ **This approach is suitable for:**
 - Testing and development